-ISEAL supports governments all over the world as they step up their commitments to sustainable production, investment, trade and consumption.
+ISEAL supports governments and policy-makers as they step up their commitments to sustainable production, investment, trade and consumption.

-Governments use standards in several ways, including to:
+Governments can use sustainability systems in several ways, including to:

-Maximising the value of standards as sustainable development tools
+Maximising the value of sustainability systems as sustainable development tools

-ISEAL helps governments decide which standards to use, and how best to work with them to maximise their value as sustainable development tools.
+We help governments identify systems underpinned by credible practices, and how best to work with them to maximise their value as sustainable development tools.

 We also support our members to demonstrate their role as sustainable development tools, supporting measurement and metric alignment across and between systems.